CarlosPeralta2049/CarlosPeralta2049.github.io/Project00b.md

 #### GROWTH & INNOVATION
 **SOLOW-SWAN MODEL:**<br>
 Economies grow with capital(tools), labour(people), and technology.<br>
-This model describes how savings, population, and tech affect growth.<br>
 In general, adding more capital(K) or labour(L) increases productivity.<br>
 Diminishing returns: Without better tools, over time L produces less.<br>
-On its own, in the long-run saving / investing does not affect growth.<br>
+Investing on its own does not affect growth in the long run.<br>
-Steady state: At the right setting, we grow steadily to maximise growth.<br>
+Steady state: At this setting we grow steadily over time.<br>
-So we apply the best short-run savings / investment rate to reach that.<br>

 Notably, as Investment(I)↑ = K,L↑.
 And as depreciation↑ = K,L↓.<br>
+Specifically, K grows with I but also depreciates = ▲K = I-ꟘK.<br>

 The aim is to ↑national income to ↑productivity, considering:<br>
 **1:** When population growth↑ = L↑.
 This raises consumption.<br>
 **2:** Our price per worker lessens as we divide each by L.<br>